SCSI connector: First generation

 were smaller and less expensive to make, but decreased signal integrity (increasing crosstalk) and cannot be used with differential signaling.
 Furthermore, DB-25s were commonly used for RS-232 serial cables and also to connect parallel printers, meaning that users might accidentally try to use completely inappropriate cables, since the printer and serial cables would fit the connector properly and be hard to visually distinguish.

-Sun Microsystems and Data General used a 50-pin 3-row DD-50 connector, which was sometimes incorrectly called a "DB-50" or "HDB-50".
+Sun Microsystems and Data General used a 50-pin 3-row DD-50 connector, which was sometimes called a DB-50 or HDB-50.
 Sun also used DB-25s on a few products.

 Digital Equipment Corporation mostly used the CN-50, but the VAXstation 3100 and DECstation 3100/2100 made use of a MALE 68-pin connector on the rear of the workstation.
-This connector looks like it would be a high density Wide SCSI-2 connector, but is actually 8-bit SCSI-1.
+This connector looks like it would be a high-density wide SCSI-2 connector, but it is actually 8-bit SCSI-1.